 Who would you report directly to?

-Associate General Counsel Hong Kong 10+ years more info
+Private Asset Manager Hong Kong 1-5 years more info